Municue

 3 hearings·Last: Feb 25, 2026·Zoning·Corridor·Significant

-A Specific Use Permit application was submitted to allow a new public school to be built on property zoned for single-family residential use at the intersection of Arapaho Road and La Cosa Drive.
-Public schools in residential neighborhoods can affect local traffic patterns and community character, making such approvals a topic of neighborhood concern.
-The permit was approved as amended on February 25, 2026.
+A proposal sought a Specific Use Permit to build a public school on property zoned for single-family residential use at the intersection of Arapaho Road and La Cosa Drive.
+The permit would have allowed a significant institutional use in a residential neighborhood, affecting traffic patterns and community character.
+The Specific Use Permit was approved as amended on February 25, 2026.

 Feb 25: Approved As Amended